ivandiazrios/volume_stitching/README.txt

 Real-time 3D Ultrasound Stitching
+Individual Final Year Project
-Imperial College London Computing BEng Final Year Project
+Imperial College London, BEng Computing

 The increasing adoption of 3D ultrasound by the medical community has drawn a focus on the technical improvements that can be made to increase its quality